|

 club health committees and breeders gave welcome encouragement as well as

+invaluable samples and information on their breed lines.
 OptiGen, LLC, is a private company established to provide

 canine genetic tests to breeders and owners of purebred dogs, their